 In her procedural installations, the walking body is conditioned by the architecture where the body often gets involved in a series of imaging-along— walking around, bending, and situating in order to assemble or dismantle an expectation—that reconstitutes new perceptions, and thereby reinscribes new realities.

 Zarfsaz has attended Pratt Institute's MFA ComD program and received her MFA from Montclair State University in Studio Arts.
 She holds a BFA from State University of New York, a BA in Business Administration from University of Alzahra and an Interior Design Certificate from Tehran University.
-Zarfsaz currently lives and works in Philadelphia, Pennsylvania, and holds teaching appointments at Temple University, and Rowan University.
+Zarfsaz currently lives and works in Philadelphia, Pennsylvania, and holds teaching appointments at Temple University, and Moore College of Art and Design.

-Zarfsaz regularly works as a lecturer and workshop leader; her work has been shown in galleries internationally and across New York: Magnan Metz Gallery, Broadway Gallery, Times Square Museum, and New York State Museum (Albany, NY), Azad Gallery (Tehran, Iran), Icebox Project Space (Philadelphia), and CruxSpace (Philadelphia) to name a few.
+Zarfsaz regularly works as a lecturer and workshop leader; her work has been shown internationally: Magnan Metz Gallery (NYC), Broadway Gallery (NYC), Times Square Museum (NYC), New York State Museum (Albany, NY), Azad Gallery (Tehran, Iran), Icebox Project Space (Philadelphia), and CruxSpace (Philadelphia) to name a few.
 She is also a Leeway Foundation Art and Change Grantee, and has been awarded residencies at Vermont Studio Center and at Icebox Project Space.
-Her work is also featured in Artslant, NY Arts Magazine.
+Her work is also featured in Philly ArtBlog, Philadelphia Inquirer, Artslant, NY Arts Magazine.
 In 2016, Zarfsaz joined the art collective Vox Populi in Philadelphia as a member and board of directors’ member representative.
 At Vox, she focused on curatorial, publications and educational programming.
 She is currently working as an independent curator and will be the residency coordinator of Esther Klein Gallery at the University City Science Center for the coming year.